GStreamer/gstreamer/sdk-legal-information.md

 your modifications upstream, so that they are merged into the main branch of development if they are worth it and will be maintained by the GStreamer project and not by you individually.
-We invite you not to fork the code, if at all possible.  he Cerbero build system has a "bundle-source" command that can help you create a source bundle containing all of the complete corresponding machine readable source code that you are required to provide.
+We invite you not to fork the code, if at all possible.
+The Cerbero build system has a "bundle-source" command that can help you create a source bundle containing all of the complete corresponding machine readable source code that you are required to provide.